 Shelf Life Advice covers what foods can safely be stored on the refrigerator door, has free cooking temperature charts, and a free food storage chart along with expiration dates.
 The site also explains food labels such as “fresh”, “natural”, and “processed.”

-According to yesterday’s segment on The Today Show, there are “Salvage Supermakets” openly selling foods past their expiration date.
+According to a recent segment on The Today Show, there are “Salvage Supermarkets” openly selling foods past their expiration date.
 You can find that information from The Today Show here.

 I have thrown away many items that I was not really certain about.
 Admittedly, I have had food poisoning and it makes me very cautious.
-However, I also don’t want to waste money on perfectly good food if it still edible after the expiration date.
-Now I have a resource to refer back to.
+However, I also don’t want to waste money by throwing away food if it still edible after the expiration date.
+Now we have two resources to use.

 You can bookmark this post to have it for later, or PIN IT to your Pinterest board.
 That is how I am organizing useful content.
 Follow me, and I will follow you back— I am at http://www.pinterestcom/morewless.

 If you like saving money as much as I do, subscribe for free to get my emails.
 No spam, no junk, just the best deals that I find.
 If you have a frugal friend or two, share the site with them and send me your good ideas too!

 I look forward to connecting with you at More with Less Today!